Provisional Patent Application: Complete 2026 Guide

 Cover these elements:

-A vague description is one of the most common and costly mistakes with provisional patent applications.
-If your provisional does not fully describe your invention, the non-provisional application that follows may not be able to claim priority on undisclosed elements.
+A vague description is the most common and costly mistake with provisional patent applications.
+If your provisional does not fully describe your invention, the non-provisional application that follows may not be able to claim priority on the undisclosed elements.

 Step 2: Include Drawings and Visual Materials

-Patent drawings do not need to meet the strict USPTO formatting requirements that apply to non-provisional applications, but they should be labeled and clear.
+Patent drawings for a provisional do not need to meet the strict USPTO formatting requirements that apply to non-provisional applications, but they should be labeled and clear.
 Include multiple views where relevant.

 Step 3: Complete the USPTO Cover Sheet